 British Museum launches hieroglyphs exhibition to mark special anniversary

-The British Museum has launched a major exhibition to honour 200 years since the decipherment of ancient Egyptian hieroglyphs.
+The British Museum has launched a major exhibition to mark 200 years since the decipherment of ancient Egyptian hieroglyphs.

 The exhibition, which opens to the public on October 13, explores the inscriptions and objects that helped academics unlock an “ancient civilisation” exactly two centuries ago.